NicolaasWeideman/RegexStaticAnalysis/README.md

 ## Installation
 1. To obtain the code, clone the repository with:
    `git clone --recursive https://github.com/NicolaasWeideman/RegexStaticAnalysis.git`
-   (the --recurive option is necessary to clone submodules as well)
+   (the --recursive option is necessary to clone submodules as well)

 2. To compile the code use either
    `make`, or